InnerveSummerOfCode2021/WebDev2021/README.md

 # Project  - Student Portal for College/University ( Website )
 --------------------------------
-The project consists of a brand folder which has basic template colours and logo to refer from and further creativitiy is welcome!
+The project consists of a brandkit text file which has basic template colours and logo to refer from and further creativitiy is welcome!

 # Basic features to be added :
 ----------------------------